Newbridge College: Academic

 Catering for both boys and girls, the school provides the Junior Certificate, Transition Year, Leaving Certificate, Leaving Certificate Applied and Leaving Certificate Vocational Programmes as prescribed by the Department of Education.
 The College follows the curricular programmes as set out by the DES in accordance with Sections 9 and 30 of the Education Act 1998.

-Newbridge College performs very strongly year-on-year when it comes to academic results, consistently topping the Kildare schools league tables (often sending 100% of sixth year pupils to third level education) and was recently ranked as the second best academic performer in the Leinster province.
+The College performs very strongly year-on-year when it comes to academic results, consistently topping the Kildare schools league tables (often sending 100% of sixth year pupils to third level education) and was recently ranked as the second best academic performer in the Leinster province.

 Dr John Monahan, PhD, was the inaugural winner of the BT Young Scientist & Technology Exhibition, then a student of Newbridge College in 1965, he went on to establish a NASDAQ-listed biotech company in California.

 Admissions

 There are a limited number of places available for first years.
 The 2015/2016 intake was 144.
 First year is generally three times oversubscribed, and it is not uncommon for there to be 500 or 600 applications.
 Prospective first years must sit an entrance exam and interview with the principal before acceptance, and preference is given to those with relatives who have or are currently attending the school.
 The school awards two academic scholarships annually, on the basis of the results obtained in a scholarship examination.
 Music and sports scholarships have also been awarded.